The Chinese University of Hong Kong

 Jean left Hong Kong to achieve his business plan last year back in Paris.
 He told us why, “I had a lot of my associates calling me onto some interesting business projects in France and find ways to do business with China, so that was the main factor for me to go back to Paris and start a venture capital investment firm.
 Just when I was ready to come back to Hong Kong, COVID-19 happened.
 When you’re an entrepreneur, you must turn the bad things into good things, so even though I couldn’t come back to Hong Kong, I solidified my positions in France.
 The lesson here is – You have to be ready for the unexpected.
 My ultimate ambition is to come back to Hong Kong,” Jean said.
 On top of his new business, he started giving back to the society.
 Under the COVID-19 pandemic, seniors in Paris were not able to receive timely and accurate information about the virus due to lower digital literacy, which caused inconvenience and anxiety among some of them.
 That is why he founded Paris Numerik Association to bridge the digital divide between seniors and the younger generations.

-Published on ''CU Alumni Magazine'' Issue 107 by Alumni Affairs Office 2021
+Published in ''CU Alumni Magazine'' Issue 107 by Alumni Affairs Office 2021

 Online Reading